Mikhail-Vilms/aws-cloud-practitioner-exam/Chapter-6-Working-with-Your-AWS-Resources.md

   -  For example, an EC2 instance going from the running state to the stopped state would be an event.
   -  An IAM user logging into the AWS Management Console would also be an event.
 - CloudWatch responds to events as they occur, in real time.
 Unlike CloudWatch alarms, which take action when a metric crosses and remains crossing a numeric threshold, CloudWatch events trigger immediately.

+## CloudTrail
+- CloudTrail keeps detailed event logs of every action that occurs against your AWS resources.
+- Each event that CloudTrail logs includes the following parameters:
+  - The service.
+Specifically, this is the address of the service’s global endpoint, such as iam.amazonaws.com for IAM (Event Source ???)
+  - The name of the API action performed, such as RunInstances, CreateUser, or PutObject
+  - The region the resource is located in.
+For global services, this is always us-east-1
+  - Response elements.
+In the case of an API operation that changes or creates a resource, this contains information about the results of the action.
+For example, the response elements for a RunInstances action to launch an EC2 instance would yield information such as the instance ID and private IP address
+  - The principal that made the request.
+This may include the type of principal (IAM user or role), its Amazon resource name (ARN), and the name
+  - The date and time of the request, given in coordinated universal time (UTC)
+  - The IP address of the requester
+ - ***```API and Non-API Events```***
+   - API actions include things such as launching an instance, creating an S3 bucket, creating a new IAM user, or taking an EBS snapshot
+     - Note that the term API action has nothing to do with how the action was performed.
+For example, terminating an EC2 instance is an API event whether you do it via the AWS Management Console, the AWS command-line interface, or an AWS software development kit.
+   - Non-API actions include everything else, such as logging into the management console